Reconciliation & inclusion

 Almost 1 in 10 Australians will experience an eating disorder in their lifetime, yet only 25% of those people will receive treatment.

-That’s why, at Butterfly, we’re passionate about increasing access to diagnosis, treatment and support for all people living with a body image issue or eating disorder.
+That’s why, at Butterfly, we’re committed to increasing access to diagnosis, treatment and support for all people living with a body image issue or eating disorder.
 No matter your size, shape, age, abilities, gender identity, sexual identity, cultural identity, language, economic status, profession or location—or anything else that makes you the person you are—we are here to support you.
 At Butterfly we celebrate and value diversity.

 We know that some groups are more vulnerable to systemic prejudice, abuse, and psychological stress.
 While we honour the resilience and strength of communities and individuals, we also acknowledge that psychological stress can lead to mental ill-health, eating disorders and body image issues.

 Building a strategy of inclusion

 Thanks to funding from the Australian Federal Government, we have been given the opportunity to build and implement a strategy to increase help-seeking to Butterfly’s helpline by males, people who are LGBTQIA+, people from culturally and linguistically diverse backgrounds, and Aboriginal and Torres Strait Islander peoples.
-While we are mindful that this doesn’t cover the full spectrum of diversity in Australia, it is our honest start to serving populations who may not fit unhelpful stereotypes around body image issues and eating disorders.
+While we are mindful that this doesn’t cover the full spectrum of diversity in Australia, it is our honest start to serving people who may not fit unhelpful stereotypes around body dissatisfaction and eating disorders.

 What we did to increase our responsiveness

 To understand how we can increase our responsiveness to the needs of LGBTQIA+ people, people from multicultural backgrounds, Aboriginal and Torres Strait Islander peoples and males, we consulted with more than 68 individuals who identified as belonging to these communities.
 Many of those consulted also had lived experience of a body image issue or eating disorder.
 We also worked closely with a reference group of engaged organisations, specialists and academic advisors.

 What we learned